Growth of Sobolev norms in quasi integrable quantum systems: Abstract

 \section{Abstract}

-We prove an abstract result giving a $ \langle t\rangle^{\epsilon}$ upper bound on the growth of the Sobolev norms of a time dependent Schr\"odinger equation of the form $\im \dot \psi = H_0 \psi + V(t) \psi $. $H_0$ is assumed to be the Hamiltonian of a steep quantum integrable system and to be a {pseudodifferential} operator of order $\td>1$; $V(t)$ is a time dependent family of pseudodifferential operators, unbounded, but of order $\tb<\td$.
-The abstract theorem is then applied to {perturbations of the quantum anharmonic oscillators in dimension 2 and to perturbations of the Laplacian on a manifold with integrable geodesic flow, and in particular Zoll manifolds, rotation invariant surfaces and Lie groups.} We also cover the case of several particles on a Zoll manifold {or on a Lie group}, possibly obeying some restrictions due to the Fermionic or Bosonic nature of the particles.
-The proof is based a on quantum version of the proof of the classical Nekhoroshev theorem.
+We prove an abstract result giving a $ \langle t\rangle^{\ep}$ upper bound on the growth of the Sobolev norms of a time-dependent Schr\"odinger equation of the form $\im \dot \psi = H_0 \psi + V(t) \psi $. {Here} $H_0$ is assumed to be the Hamiltonian of a steep quantum integrable system and to be a {pseudodifferential} operator of order $\td>1$; $V(t)$ is a time-dependent family of pseudodifferential operators, unbounded, but of order $\tb<\td$.
+The abstract theorem is then applied to {perturbations of the quantum anharmonic oscillators in dimension 2 and to perturbations of the Laplacian on a manifold with integrable geodesic flow, and in particular Zoll manifolds, rotation-invariant surfaces and Lie groups.} The proof is based on a quantum version of the proof of the classical Nekhoroshev theorem.